-I really love split pea soup and grew up eating it.
+I really love Split Pea Soup with Ham and grew up eating it.
 My Mom always made it when we had leftover ham after the holidays and I always looked forward to a warm, comforting bowl of it.

 I do have a funny story about split pea soup though– after I gave birth to Winnie, I got home and my sweet Mother-In-Law asked me what I wanted to eat because she wanted to cook for me.
 Split pea soup was exactly what I wanted.
 She made us the BIGGEST pot of it and I was so happy.
 It was so good that I ate it for multiple days in a row.
 Meanwhile, sweet newborn baby Winnie tummy was hurting and she was so gassy and having a hard time pooping so I took her into the pediatrician and after many questions and looking at her– we decided it was because I was eating *way too much* split pea soup.
 So note to all you breastfeeding moms— don’t eat too much of anything.
 It upsets your baby’s tummy!

 I’ve taken the split pea soup I grew up eating and added my own little touches to it.
-It’s one of my all time favorite comforting bowls of soup and I just know you’ll love it!
+This Split Pea Soup with Ham is one of my all-time favorite comforting bowls of soup and I just know you’ll love it!